influxdata/docs-v2/CONTRIBUTING.md

 cloud_some: true
 ```

-This will display a message at the top of page indicating some things are unique to InfluxCloud.
+This will display a message at the top of page indicating some things are unique to InfluxDB Cloud.
 To format cloud-specific content, wrap it in the `{{% cloud %}}` shortcode:

 ```md